fleetdm/fleet/handbook/company/communications.md

 - Many team members use the free tier of [reclaim.ai](https://reclaim.ai/) to synchronize personal event times (without event details) into their work calendars.
 It is also common practice to block out time for focused work.

 In an all-remote company, "face time" matters.
 Remember: even if someone's calendar is open, they have other work to do.
-Limiting (or batching up) internal meetings can enable longer, uninterrupted stretches of deep work.
+Help each other by batching up internal meetings can enable longer, uninterrupted stretches of deep work.

 ### Modifying an event organized by someone else
 To edit an event where someone else at Fleet is the organizer, you can first subscribe to their calendar in Google Calendar and then edit the event on their calendar.
 Your edits will automatically apply to all attendees.